epicosy/phd_thesis/scripts/README.md

 2. Then run `get_products_language.py` to map the products from the CVE data to their programming languages
 3. Run `get_software_type.py` to categorize the software products into different types
 4. Run `create_dataset.py` to create a consolidated dataset combining CVE-CWE data with product details
-5. Finally run `plots_rq1.py` to generate visualizations of the relationships between software types, languages, and CWEs
+5. Run `plots_rq1.py` to generate a Sankey diagram showing relationships between software types, languages, and CWEs
+6. Run `plots_methods.py` to generate donut charts showing the distribution of CWE-IDs, software types, and programming languages

 The output files are saved in the following directories:
 - `data/rq1`: